MuhammadAli7896/Chatting-Web-Application/README.md

 #### https://github.com/MuhammadAli7896/Chatting-Web-Application.git

+Make sure you have git installed on your device

 ### 2. Install Dependencies

 Navigate to the root directory of the project and install the necessary dependencies by running: